All Episodes

 Democrats win in U.S. embraced overseas from Paris to Pakistan.

-Politicians, analysts, and ordinary citizens said they hoped the democratic takeover of the House of Representatives would force President Bush to adopt a more conciliatory approach to global crises and teach a president many see as a cowboy a lesson in humility.
+Politicians, analysts, and ordinary citizens said they hoped the Democratic takeover of the House of Representatives would force President Bush to adopt a more conciliatory approach to global crises and teach a president many see as a cowboy a lesson in humility.

-Hugo Chavez, of course, the citizens of the U.S. are humans with a conscience.
+Hugo Chavez, of course the citizens of the U.S. are humans with a conscience.

-It's a reprisal vote against the war in Iraq against the corruption within the Bush administration.
+It's a reprisal vote against the war in Iraq, against the corruption within the Bush administration.

 All this fills us with optimism.

-In an extraordinary joint statement, more than 200 socialist members of the European Parliament hailed the American election results as the beginning of the end of a six-year nightmare for the world, and gloated that they left the Bush administration seriously weakened.
+In an extraordinary joint statement, more than 200 socialist members of the European Parliament hailed the American election results as the beginning of the end of a six-year nightmare for the world and gloated that they left the Bush administration seriously weakened.

-You can't fool everybody all the time, and I think that's what Bush and his administration are learning today.
+And I think that's what Bush and his administration are learning today.

 Who is this?